wmfs/lerna-sync/README.md

 **You'll need to provide some GitHub credentials to hand, namely:**

 * Your GitHub **username**.
-* A [GitHub Access Token](https://github.com/settings/tokens)) associated with the provided **username**.
+* A **[GitHub Access Token](https://github.com/settings/tokens)** associated with the provided **username**.
 Giving your token a description of "*Lerna Sync Access*" will be fine.
 This is necessary to avoid certain rate-limits and access private repos.
 Remember to keep tokens private and treat them as if they were passwords.
-* A name of a GitHub organization that your Lerna packages will be synchronized with (for example `wmfs`).
+* A name of a GitHub **organization** that your Lerna packages will be synchronized with (for example `wmfs`).

 ## Routing function

-You may have many repos in your organization that shouldn't come anywhere near your monorepo and should be filtered away.
+You may have many GitHub repos in the organization you specify that shouldn't come anywhere near your monorepo.
 Also, you might like to take advantage of Lerna's support for multiple-package directories to help structure things a bit better.

 In **lerna-sync** this filtering/routing can be achieved via a simple Javascript function.
 Here's an example: